sincereuk/docs/content/api/endpoints/runs.md

 It is possible to add environment variables which will be added to the run.
 The order of the array will be maintained which makes it possible to use environment variables which were defined earlier.
-Any environment variables defined as part of the application or deploy target will be overwritten, if using the same key.
+Any environment variables defined as part of the application or workflow will be overwritten, if using the same key.

 ***